Georgia Theatre in Athens, Georgia

 The Culture Guide to Athens

-The Culture: A Guide to Black-Owned Businesses in Athens
+A guide to Black-owned businesses in Athens

 You’ve arrived in Georgia, the Southern state that sits at the American epicenter of Black creativity, because you were promised The Culture.
 Now, where do you go from here?
 You go to three incredible Georgia cities where the experience is widespread, and you curate that experience to those places preferred by real ones who live The Culture and wouldn’t know how to pretend if it were an option.
 These aren’t just spots for spectators.
 These are spaces where The Culture is seen, heard, felt and given life.
 In these locations, you’ll find Black-owned businesses and Black community among people who identify with an experience that continues to evolve.
 And they’re waiting for you in Atlanta, Savannah, and Athens.